hodlthedoor/solady-vanity/README.md

 # Solady Vanity (CUDA)

 A CUDA-accelerated vanity address generator for Solady's CREATE3.
 This tool searches for salts that make a deployed contract address match a desired prefix.
-Results are printed to the console and saved to a `results.txt` log when piped through `tee`.
+Results stream to the console and are automatically appended to `results.txt`.

 > _This project was pair programmed with Codex (no other AI tools) as an experiment, and the collaboration was successful._